This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Reduced school timings

 Private schools across the UAE have been directed by Dubai’s Knowledge and Human Development Authority (KHDA) to not hold classes for longer than five hours during Ramadan.
 The relevant authority has also urged schools to limit the amount of homework and assignments.
-The newly introduced timing is aimed to allow teachers, students, and parents to be able to spend more time praying with their families.
+The newly introduced timing is aimed to allow teachers, students, and parents to spend more time praying with their families.

 Iftar tents will be allowed